livingdocsIO/documentation/content/guides/editor/filter-migration.md

 {key: 'metadata.myMetadataHandle', range: {gte: '2023-07-04T00:00:00.000Z', lte: '2023-07-04T23:59:59.999Z'}}
 ```

-The `optional: true` parameter requires an OR filter to check for the existance of the value:
+The `optional: true` parameter requires an OR filter to check for the existence of the value:

 Before:
 ```js